nhartwic/3d-dna/README.md

 pip install git+https://github.com/nhartwic/3d-dna.git
 ```

+Once installed, you will get two new scripts added to your path:
+1. run-asm-pipeline
+2. run-asm-pipeline-post-review.

-...Once installed, you will get two new scripts added to your path: run-asm-pipeline and run-asm-pipeline-post-review.
-These scripts only exist to pass on arguments to their equivalents within 3ddna: run-asm-pipeline.sh and run-asm-pipeline-post-review.sh.
+These scripts only exist to pass on arguments to their equivalents within 3ddna:
+1. run-asm-pipeline.sh
+2. run-asm-pipeline-post-review.sh

 For more information on these tools, check the [docs for 3ddna](pip_3d_dna/README.md).